 A Lack of Staff

-Several stands have no staff on them at 10.30 am.
-Deserted, no one to answer questions then or when I passed by an hour later. there were a thousand visitors passing this stand and they probably paid several £thousand for the space.
+Several stands had no staff on them at 10.30 am.
+Deserted, no one to answer questions then or when I passed by an hour later.
+There were a thousand visitors passing this stand and they probably paid several £thousand for the space.
 All wasted.

 No Clarity About Products or Services